 As we talk about how much hot water you’ll need, it’s important to bring up the National Appliance Energy Conservation Act, which in 2015 called for improved water heater efficiency.
 The result is that water heater tanks are now larger to provide better heat retention — without an increase in storage volume.

-Water Heater with Tank: Look for the first hour rating (FHR), which is the gallons of hot water that can be supplied per hour, starting with a full tank of hot water.
+Water Heater with Tank: Look for the first-hour rating (FHR), which is the gallons of hot water that can be supplied per hour, starting with a full tank of hot water.
 It’s important to note that a large tank does not necessarily translate to a higher FHR because some models with smaller tanks have a faster recovery rate.
-In some cases a home needs more than one water heater, as with this installation in a larger home.
+In some cases, a home needs more than one water heater, as with this installation in a larger home.

-The first hour rating is listed on the EnergyGuide label, which the Federal Trade Commission requires on all new storage tank water heaters.
+The first-hour rating is listed on the EnergyGuide label, which the Federal Trade Commission requires on all new storage tank water heaters.
 The Department of Energy offers a simple worksheet to help estimate the best water heater size for you.
 Gas water heaters heat water faster than electric ones, so you may need a bigger size if you choose electric.

 Tankless Water Heater: Gallons-per-minute flow rate is the key to properly sizing a tankless water heater.
 Gas-fueled tankless systems are typically more efficient than electric ones, and they also heat the water faster.
 For a home with only one or two people, an electric system might suffice, but for a home with a family of four or more, a gas-fueled tankless heater will handle the demands far better.

-Like with a water heater with tank, calculating the peak hot-water demand in your home is a good first step toward finding the right tankless unit.
+Like with a water heater with a tank, calculating the peak hot-water demand in your home is a good first step toward finding the right tankless unit.
 A licensed plumber can also help you weigh the options.

 Water Heater Maintenance to Optimize Performance and Longevity